Princess Maria Francisca of Orléans-Braganza

-Dona Maria Francisca (8 September 1914 – 15 January 1968) was the daughter of Pedro de Alcântara, Prince of Grão-Pará, head of the Petrópolis line of the House of Orléans-Braganza.
-She married Duarte Nuno, Duke of Braganza, pretender to the Portuguese throne, with whom she had three sons, the eldest of whom, Duarte Pio, is the current pretender.
+Dona Maria Francisca (Maria Francisca Amélia Luísa Vitória Teresa Isabel Miguela Gabriela Rafaela Gonzaga; 8 September 1914 – 15 January 1968) was a member of the House of Orléans-Braganza and the wife of Duarte Nuno, Duke of Braganza, the pretender to the Portuguese throne.She was the daughter of Pedro de Alcântara, Prince of Grão-Pará, head of the Petrópolis line of the House of Orléans-Braganza.
+She married Duarte Nuno in 1942, a union that was seen as a reconciliation between the two branches of the Portuguese Royal House.
+Together they had three sons, the eldest of whom, Duarte Pio, is the current pretender to the throne.

 Life

 Maria Francisca Amélia Luísa Vitória Teresa Isabel Miguela Gabriela Rafaela Gonzaga was born at Château d'Eu in Eu, France, the daughter of Pedro de Alcântara, Prince of Grão-Pará (1875–1940), the eldest son of Isabel, Princess Imperial of Brazil and grandson of Emperor Pedro II, and Countess Elisabeth Dobrzensky of Dobrzenicz (1875–1951), a Bohemian noblewoman.
-Her father had to renounce to his dynastic rights in order to marry her mother who, in spite of her noble background, did not belong to any reigning dynasty.
+Her father had to renounce his dynastic rights in order to marry her mother who, in spite of her noble background, did not belong to any reigning dynasty.

-Maria Francisca died in Lisbon and was buried at the Chagas de Cristo (Jesus's Five Sacred Wounds) Convent, in Vila Viçosa, the pantheon of the duchesses of Braganza.
+Maria Francisca died in Lisbon on 15 January 1968.
+She was buried at the Chagas de Cristo (Jesus's Five Sacred Wounds) Convent, in Vila Viçosa, the pantheon of the duchesses of Braganza.